sensorium/Mozzi/README.md

 #### STM32 STM32duino
 port by Thomas Friedrichsmeier

-Compiles for and runs on a STM32F103C8T6 blue pill board, with a bunch of caveats (see below), i.e. on a board _without_ a real DAC.
+Tested on a STM32F103C8T6 blue pill board as well as an STM32F411CE black pill board, i.e. on sboards _without_ a real DAC.
+Compiles and runs, with a bunch of caveats (see below).
 Should probably run on any other board supported by the [STM32duino core](https://github.com/stm32duino/Arduino_Core_STM32) (although this theory is untested).
 When trying any other board, you probably want to check the platform specific settings (see below), carefully, importantly, whether the desired output resolution is achievable, and whether the desired output pins are PWM capable.